-Figure 1: Clinical image: Extra-oral cervical swelling of about 3x2 cm, evident in the submandibular region about 4 cm below the inferior border of the mandible
+On examination, an extra-oral nodular compressible swelling was evident in the submandibular region about 4 cm below the inferior border of the mandible, anterior to the sternocleidomastoid muscle.
+It was firm, well-defined and moved on deglutition.
 Intraorally, there were no contributory findings.
 Complete blood investigation revealed all values to be within the normal range.
 Thyroid hormone (TSH) levels were well within limits.
 A provisional diagnosis of cervical lymphadenopathy suspected to be associated with tuberculosis was made and the lesion was surgically excised.